Pierre Boulanger, Ph.D., P.Eng Professor

 Real-time Digital Signal Processing Using GPU

 This class addresses the representation, analysis, and design of discrete-time signals and systems.
 The central concepts covered include discrete-time processing of continuous-time signals; decimation, interpolation, and sampling rate conversion; flow-graph structures for DT systems; time-and frequency-domain design techniques for recursive (IIR) and non-recursive (FIR) filters; linear prediction; discrete Fourier transform, FFT algorithm; short-time Fourier analysis and filter banks; multivariate techniques; Wavelet Transform; Cepstral analysis, Wiener and Kalman Filters, and various applications.
-We also discuss and analyze the GPU implementations of many of these algorithms.
+We also discuss and analyse the GPU implementations of many of these algorithms.

 Fundamentals of Medical Imaging